Dr Richard Coulton, BA (Oxford) MA PhD (London)

 My research focuses on the intellectual life and material cultures of eighteenth century Britain.
 I typically locate my attention to these broad interests by examining discourses and practices of natural knowledge, and I am especially fascinated by their production in the context of social negotiation and inevitable compromise.
 My doctoral dissertation investigated the status of, relationships between, and writings by professional horticulturists (above all commercial nurserymen) in eighteenth-century London.
 Much of this remains unpublished, but I have recently completed a journal article summarising the thesis of my PhD, intended to pave the way for a future monograph.

 Alongside these thematic research interests, I am also keen to examine and understand the impact of digital and electronic tools and methods upon the humanities.
-Brought to Book explicitly exploits an online resource, Old Bailey Online, and will include a methodological statement that details the search, analysis, and documentation processes that underpin the project.
+Book Theft in Eighteenth-Century London explicitly exploits an online resource, Old Bailey Online, and will include a methodological statement that details the search, analysis, and documentation processes that underpin the project.
 Going forward, I plan to maintain and develop an active practice in and intellectual scrutiny of such digital research.

 ''The Darling of the Temple-Coffee-House Club': Science, Sociability and Satire in Early Eighteenth-Century London', Journal for Eighteenth Century Studies, 35 (2012), 43-65